exiang/epidemic/README.md

 For now, it only support the `latest status` summary reporting.

+## Setup
+GIt submodule is use here to get data from MOH and CITF.
+First time running pls do: `git submodule update --init --recursive`

 ## Notes:
 - Figures on this reporting may not 100% in sync with https://covidnow.moh.gov.my/
 - The following discrepancy is observed as on 2021-09-08: